With a new contract and a new home, Gabe Jackson says Seahawks’ offensive line ‘can be great’

 “Mistakes happen,’’ Jackson said good-naturedly Tuesday when he talked to Seattle media via Zoom.
 “And honestly, it could have been someone playing on my phone, you know.
 And I was just ready to get started with my career in the NFL and play.
 But I’m here now.’’

-He is, to date, the only addition to Seattle’s much-discussed and highly-debated offensive line, which became the focus of the offseason after quarterback Russell Wilson’s uncharacteristically frank comments that he was frustrated with getting hit as often as he has in his nine-year Seahawks career.
+He is, to date, the only addition to Seattle’s offensive line, which became the focus of the offseason after quarterback Russell Wilson’s uncharacteristically frank comments that he was frustrated with getting hit as often as he has in his nine-year career.

-The Seahawks were able to get Jackson after the Raiders made the decision to either trade or release him due to cap hits he had for the next two seasons of $9.6 million and $9.5 million.
+The Seahawks were able to get Jackson after the Raiders made the decision to either trade or release him due to cap hits he had for the next two seasons of $9.6 million and $9.5 million, respectively.

-Jackson was vague about the particulars of how the finances played into his departure from the Raiders, saying, “it’s a business.
+Jackson was vague about the particulars of how the finances played into his departure from the Raiders, saying, “It’s a business.
 It kind of worked out on both ends.’’

 Indeed, as Jackson first revealed Tuesday, he has agreed to a new contract with the Seahawks that helps both sides.
 Jackson’s contract now runs through the 2023 season, giving him as he called it “a little extension.’’